rupa/twilio-super-sim/README.md

 So, here it is, my Github, for you.
 This repo is so you know it's actually me, so maybe you will stop sending me threatening emails over a $3 purchase.

+This is also for anyone that is interested in buying a Super SIM from Twilio, and wonder how the experience was for others.

 What they Wanted
 ================